 S2 project workshop © ENSA Normandie

-ENSA Normandie is an active member of the local IPCC, contributing to discussions on adapting the living environment to climate change as it affects the region.
-This way of looking at the climate - not just as a threat, but also as a resource and an opportunity for architecture - is concretely reflected in the teaching content and research directions.
+ENSA Normandie active within the local GIEC (Intergovernmental Panel on Climate Change) to contribute to discussions on adapting the living environment to climate change as it occurs in the region.
+This way of viewing climate—not only as a threat but also as a resource and opportunity for architecture—is reflected in the educational content and research directions.

-ENSA Normandie considers existing buildings as raw material for training students in architecture, and is developing a base of scientific knowledge to structure these practices.
+ENSA Normandie existing buildings as raw material for training architecture students and develops a foundation of scientific knowledge to structure these practices.

 "Doing for" experiential education